chiaki530/leapvo/README.md

 ```

-## Citation
+## Citations
-If you use this project or ideas from the paper for your research, please cite our paper:
+If you find our repository useful, please consider citing our paper in your work:
 ```
-@inproceedings{chen2024leap,
+@article{chen2024leap,
   title={LEAP-VO: Long-term Effective Any Point Tracking for Visual Odometry}, author={Chen, Weirong and Chen, Le and Wang, Rui and Pollefeys, Marc}, journal={arXiv preprint arXiv:2401.01887},